Freight Shipping from Mobile to Salt Lake City

 How much does it cost to ship freight from Mobile to Salt Lake City?

-Full truckload (FTL) rates from Mobile, AL to Salt Lake City, UT currently range from $4,195-$5,170 for a standard dry van load over the 1,951-mile route.
+Full truckload (FTL) rates from Mobile, AL to Salt Lake City, UT currently range $4,195-$5,170 (roughly $2.16-$2.67 per mile over 1,951 miles).
 LTL shipments typically cost $1,273-$2,058 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to Salt Lake City?